mzivic7/endcord/configuration.md

     Formatting for prompt line.
 See [format_prompt](#format_prompt) for more info.
 - `edited_string = "(edited)"`
     A string added to the end of the message when it is edsited.
+- `quote_character = "|"`
+    A character that is prepended to each line of songle or multiline quote.
 - `reactions_separator = "; "`
     A string placed between two reactions.
 - `chat_date_separator = "-"`